kkunapuli/kkunapuli.github.io/index.md

 ## A Little More About Me
 As a signal processing engineer at a small company, I spend a lot of time working with data and transforming it into something useful.
 With a team, I build systems to collect, process, and analyze data.
 I've had the privilege of working the entire algorithm development cycle including prototyping, production code, defining metrics and sharing results.
 Simply put, I'm a problem solver.

-I also bake (my specialty is banana bread), play board games (Scrabble & Carcassonne are favorites), and enjoy sports, running.
+I also bake (my specialty is banana bread), play board games (Scrabble & Carcassonne are favorites), and enjoy sports.